What categories are included in the The Joe Barr 500?

 What is the time allowance for The Joe Barr 500?

-The Joe Barr 500 cut off is 42 hours for solo males and 45 hours for solo females.
+The Joe Barr 500 has a time allowance of 40 hours for solo supported males and 45 hours for solo supported females.

-Cut off time for 2-person team is 40 hours.
+The time allowance for 2-person teams is 40 hours.

 How many people and vehicles do I need for my support crew?